-Chantilly, Virginia-based security engineering services provider System High has purchased a Booz Allen Hamilton (NYSE: BAH) business unit that supports the Missile Defense Agency (MDA) in cybersecurity and computer network defense efforts.
+Chantilly, Virginia-based security engineering services provider System High has purchased a Booz Allen Hamilton (NYSE: BAH) business unit that supports the Missile Defense Agency in cybersecurity and computer network defense efforts.

-Financial terms of the transaction were not disclosed and System High said Monday its acquisition of the Technical, Engineering, Advisory and Management Support (TEAMS) group from Booz Allen includes contracts and 100 employees.
+Financial terms of the transaction were not disclosed and System High said Monday its acquisition of the Technical, Engineering, Advisory and Management Support group from Booz Allen includes contracts and 100 employees.

-MDA issued the potential five-year, $91.5 million TEAMS award in August 2017 covering advisory and assistance services for Ballistic Missile Defense system’s information technology infrastructure.
+MDA issued the potential five-year, $91.5M TEAMS award in August 2017 covering advisory and assistance services for Ballistic Missile Defense system’s information technology infrastructure.

-Rob Howe, president and CEO of System High, said the deal would grow the company’s presence in the Huntsville, Alabama, area and was part of its push to expand support for national security missions.
+Rob Howe, president and CEO of System High, said the deal would grow the company’s presence in Huntsville, Alabama, area and was part of its push to expand support for national security missions.

 System High is backed by Enlightenment Capital and offers proactive protection, intelligence, counterintelligence and cybersecurity services to the aerospace, defense and government markets.